ayushKataria/bikeryde/README.md

 - `FusedLocationProviderClient` + `ForegroundService` for background GPS tracking
 - `MediaCodec` / Media3 Transformer for hardware-accelerated video rendering
 - MediaPipe LLM Inference API (Gemma) for on-device AI planning, with a cloud AI toggle
-- Google Maps SDK for Android (route preview), Intent handoff to the Google Maps app for navigation
 - Open-Meteo and OpenStreetMap Nominatim/Overpass for weather and places (free, no key required)
 - Google Drive REST API for optional multi-device sync